Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Gadgets that Improve Gacha

-We now count FNs and FPs.
-The FNs are sick people that share birthday with others (with probability $K / \sqrt n$) and the sick people that cannot be decoded by more than $\rho/2$ copies of $A$ (with probability $(4\varepsilon + 2^{-\Omega(k)})^{\rho/2}$).
-Here, the term $2^{-\Omega(k)}$ corresponds to the event that a copy of $A$ contains more than $k$ sick people, and the term $4\varepsilon$ corresponding to the event that $A$ contains $\leq k$ sick people but the decoding of $A$ still fails.
-For the number of FPs, a similar calculation applies.
-This finishes the proof. \end{proof}
+We now count FNs.
+There are two sources producing FNs.
+The first source is sick people who share birthday with others.
+They contribute $K^2 / 2 \sqrt n$ FNs on average; cf.\ Lemma~\ref{lem:birthday}.
+The second source is sick people who cannot be decoded by more than $\rho/3$ copies of $A$; they contribute $2^\rho (f/k + 2^{-\Omega(k)})^{\rho/3} K$ FNs.
+Here, the term $2^{-\Omega(k)}$ corresponds to the event that a copy of $A$ is overflown by $> k$ sick people; cf.\ the proof of Proposition~\ref{pro:parallel}.
+The term $4f/k$ corresponds to the fns $A$ makes when $A$ is not overflown; cf.\ the proof of Proposition~\ref{pro:serial}.

-Proposition~\ref{pro:expander} reminds us the notion of list-recoverable codes \cite{DoW22, NPR12}.
-That said, Proposition~\ref{pro:expander} works in an untraditional parameter region so earlier works do not help.